Catalyst-42/KeyboardApp/README.md

 └─ GET /LAYOUTS-SERVICE/layouts
 ```

-# How to run in Mikikiube
+# How to run in Minikube
 Execute all scripts from `scripts` folder.
 But ensure, that new pods, created via manifest applying is creating only when all other pods already running and ok.
 This is important because all pods depends on each other.

 ```zsh